c4-project/c4f/README.md

 ## Licence and Acknowledgements

-- The overall ACT project, and all original code, is licenced under the MIT licence: see `LICENSE`.
+- The overall _c4f_ project, and all original code, is licenced under the MIT licence: see `LICENSE`.

 - The C lexer and parser are based on those from